1966 Nobel Prize in Literature

-The 1966 Nobel Prize in Literature was divided equally between Shmuel Yosef Agnon (1888–1970) "for his profoundly characteristic narrative art with motifs from the life of the Jewish people" and Nelly Sachs (1891–1970) "for her outstanding lyrical and dramatic writing, which interprets Israel's destiny with touching strength."
+The 1966 Nobel Prize in Literature was divided equally between Shmuel Yosef Agnon (1887–1970) "for his profoundly characteristic narrative art with motifs from the life of the Jewish people" and Nelly Sachs (1891–1970) "for her outstanding lyrical and dramatic writing, which interprets Israel's destiny with touching strength."

-It is one of four occasions (1904, 1917, and 1974) when the Nobel Prize in Literature has been shared between two individuals.
+It is one of four occasions (the others being 1904, 1917, and 1974) when the Nobel Prize in Literature has been shared between two individuals.

 Laureates

 Shmuel Yosef Agnon

 Shmuel Agnon was one of the central figures of modern Hebrew literature.
 His works deal with the conflict of Jewish tradition and language and the modern world.
 His first works were published when he was a teenager and he immediately gained a reputation.
 His breakthrough novel was Hakhnāsat kallāh ("The Bridal Cannopy", 1931).
 After World War II, under the impact of the holocaust, Agnon wrote Ir Umeloah ("A City in its Fullness", 1973), which is a collection of folktales, legends, and chronicles portraying his birth town, Buczacz.